 The MA with a major in liberal studies is an interdisciplinary degree characterized by its flexibility.
-After being admitted to the College of Graduate Studies, the student and the faculty advisor will plan a program of study designed to meet the student’s specific needs.
+After being admitted to Graduate Studies, the student and the faculty advisor will plan a program of study designed to meet the student’s specific needs.
 Courses must be selected from two or more academic disciplines.
 Electives approved by the advisor may be taken in any department offering graduate courses.
 Students will select courses from the following fields of study: anthropology, biology, criminal justice, drama, economics, emergency management, English, environmental science management, geography, geographical information systems, history, music, political science, and psychology.

 Applicants for the MA with a major in liberal studies will be permitted to enroll for one semester of graduate course work while completing all other general application procedure requirements.